The wind has influenced mankind more than people usually think about. Reviews requested.

 And feel the wind caress my soul,

-As if that were its noble goal.
+As if that was its noble goal.

 Five thousand years have come and past